Sheffield Gothic Blog Submission Guidelines

 Before sending us your post, please make sure that your blog meets the following criteria:

-• It focuses on the Gothic and/or Horror: we interpret the Gothic and Horror very broadly so if you think something is Gothic then we are happy to consider your post.
+and/or Horror: we interpret the Gothic and Horror very broadly so if

 Suggested Blog Posts:

-• A post exploring a text discussed in Sheffield Gothic’s Gothic Reading Group.
+- A post exploring a text discussed in Sheffield Gothic’s Gothic Reading Group.
 We are always seeking blogs discussing the texts from our reading group.
 Have a look at our current schedule, and see if there’s a text you would like to write about.
 We are happy to post blogs before our sessions offering some initial thoughts on the text to be discussed, providing some contextual information, or just sharing some interesting discoveries.
 Alternatively, if you attended the session we always welcome posts highlights some of the discussion that took place or even offering some personal reflection.
 You do not have to attend to submit a post on these texts.

-• A post to be included in one of our open blog series: please check out our blog series page to find details on our existing blog series.
+- A post to be included in one of our open blog series: please check out our blog series page to find details on our existing blog series.

-• A post providing a book review: Be it fictional or academic, something you read for fun or a piece of new Gothic criticism, if you would like to review a new publication then get in touch!
+- A post providing a book review: Be it fictional or academic, something you read for fun or a piece of new Gothic criticism, if you would like to review a new publication then get in touch!

-• A post providing reviews of current film and TV series: Is there a new Gothic/Horor film release that’s got you thinking, or perhaps a new TV show that you’ve binge watched and need to air your personal thoughts and feelings?
+- A post providing reviews of current film and TV series: Is there a new Gothic/Horror film release that’s got you thinking, or perhaps a new TV show that you’ve binge watched and need to air your personal thoughts and feelings?
 Tell us what you think about it, why you think it’s a good or bad example of the Gothic, or even why you think it deserves to be considered as Gothic at all (#ButIsItGothic).
 We are happy to post explorations and reviews, and love having new Gothic recommendations to watch!
 You never know, it might just find its way onto our Gothic Reading Group Schedule…

-• A post reviewing a film festival, theatre production, or other Gothic event: Have you been to a Gothic film festival, or seen a theatre production that you want to write about or review?
+- A post reviewing a film festival, theatre production, or other Gothic event: Have you been to a Gothic film festival, or seen a theatre production that you want to write about or review?
 Or may you have attended or helped to organise your own Gothic conference and want to review the event.
 Then get in touch and share your thoughts.

-• A post offering an exploration of anything Gothic related that interests you: Here at Sheffield Gothic, we like to think that everything is Gothic, and therefore topics for our posts are extremely open.
+- A post offering an exploration of anything Gothic related that interests you: Here at Sheffield Gothic, we like to think that everything is Gothic, and therefore topics for our posts are extremely open.
 Whether you want to discuss or review the Gothic in comics, video games, poetry, prose, fashion, music etc. we want to hear from you!

 As always, these are simply our suggestions and we are happy to consider blog posts on practically anything Gothic related.
 And remember, blogging is also a great way to hone your writing skills and share your ideas in a more informal context.
-Preference will be given to postgraduates at the University of Sheffield and other Gothic postgrads, but we welcome and encourage posts from individuals of any level of study, and those outside of Gothic studies and also outside of academia.

 So if you would like to submit a blog, or want to discuss a potential post, email with us at sheffieldgothic@gmail.com with the subject line ‘Blog Post Enquiry’.